gerbenvos18/Local_Superpy/readme.txt

 Each function has a built in help section to guide the user along.

 The code itself is structured as follows:
- - A main file with the command parser: "main.py"
+ - The main file with the command parser: "main.py"
- - A functions file to store all logic: "functions.py".
+ - A file to store all logic: "functions.py".
- - Two csv files to keep track of the inventory and sales: "inventory.csv" and "sales.csv"
+ - Three csv files to keep track of the inventory and sales: "inventory.csv", "sales.csv" and "plot.csv"
  - The date the program perceives is stored in a text file: "time.txt"

 The program makes use of the rich and rich argparse module to give it a more userfriendly experience.
+In the "Old" directory all of the files used but not needed to run the program can be found.
 The latter part of this readme will show the features of the tool with examples:

 All Positional Arguments: